Gustaf26/basic-python-functions/README.md

 ## :dart: About ##

-Here you can find some basic Python exercises with solutions.
+Here you can find some basic Python exercises with functions and solutions.

 Be my guest :-)